it-at-m/Praktikumsplaner/docs/documentation/architecture/adr/adr010-data-test-attributes.md

 Vuetify components pass unknown attributes (fallthrough attributes) to their root element.
 A `data-test` on `<v-btn>` / `<v-text-field>` therefore appears on the rendered root element.
-For inputs, Selenium can select the input via `[data-test='...'] input` when the raw `<input>` is required.
+For inputs, test tools can select the input via `[data-test='...'] input` when the raw `<input>` is required.

 Reusable wrapper components (e.g. `NameInput`, `DienststellenInput`) carry a